bettergovph/govchain/TECHNICAL_IMPLEMENTATION.md

 Is indexer running and polling?
 Check indexer logs for errors
 Verify embeddings are generated
-Test Qdrant collection has data
+Test ChromaDB collection has data
 Check query embedding generation

 Scenario 5: "I want to add metadata filtering"